Aldaviva/Kasa/Readme.md

 ```

 ### Timer
-Countdown timers allow you to schedule the outlet to turn on or off once after a delay of configurable duration.
+Countdown timers allow you to schedule the socket to turn on or off once after a delay of configurable duration.

-Outlets can handle at most one timer at once.
+Sockets can handle at most one timer at once.

 This is unrelated to the current time of the device's internal clock, see [Time](#time).